ARTICLE

 Rockefeller Forest

 Humboldt Redwoods State Park is a large area.
 It covers many miles.
 Inside the park is Rockefeller Forest.
 It has the finest redwoods in the world.
 The forest has trees of all ages.
 Some are very young.
-They are called "dog hairs."
+They are called "."
 These young trees cover the ground in patches.
 Other trees are much older.
 Some are now rotting stumps.
 They stick out like giant teeth.

 Threats to Redwoods